IQuOD/duplicated_checking_IQuOD/README.md

 Profile_Summary_Score_list.npz Complete !
 ```

-If a file with the same name already exists in the output path, you will be prompted as shown below, select it as needed.
+If a file with the same name already exists in the output path, the following question will go out, please give an answer.
 ```
 Update DNA Summary or not(1: Yes (default); 0: No):
 ```